chillandgrill/TextEncrypter-Python/README.md

 # TextEncrypter-Python

-Not an actual cyber-secure encryption.
+Not an actual secure encryption tool.
 Doesn't use RSA or anything fancy.
 This was a high school project aimed at mastering basic language processing and I/O.
 Also served as good Python practice.